 Check out my article on dish soaps for baby bottles to learn about great natural dish soaps.

 Stains can be removed in the same way you would remove them from clothing.
 Add your regular laundry detergent to the washing machine along with your towels, and maybe some extra stain removing substance.
 Kitchen towels shouldn’t stain quite like clothing, as they are sturdier and don’t come into contact with the same things as our clothes, like grass or motor oil.

 Eventually, you will have to just replace your kitchen towels.
 Nothing lasts forever, no matter how beautiful or coordinated to your kitchen it might be.
 But, with these simple strategies, your towels will look better and last longer.

-If you need recommendations on great kitchen towels, head on over here for a review of some of my favorite kitchen towel options.
-You might also like this post on the best dish drainer for pots and pans, which will efficiently air dry your kitchenware.
+If you need recommendations on great kitchen towels, I’ve got some of my favorite kitchen towel options.
+You might also like the best dish drainer for pots and pans, which will efficiently air dry your kitchenware.

-If all this cleaning makes you thirsty, head here for my review of the best insulated tumblers.
+If all this cleaning makes you thirsty, I’ve got a review of the best insulated tumblers.